sfnw-dev-owner/process-manuals/Interior_Trim/door_install.md

 - Strengthen door latch plate\
      --- Drill with countersink bit above and below the latch hole, as shown in the drawing\
-     --- Angle drill towards outside, to assure that screw will go into the framing\
+     --- Angle drill towards outside of the home, to assure that screws will go into the framing\
-     --- Install 3" screws in both drilled holes, and through the shims
+     --- Install 3" screws in both drilled holes, and through the shims.
+Make sure that the screw heads are below the surface of the door frame.
-- If space above the door is small use shims to make it even, if large then use a piece of scrap plywood like pieces used around the inside of the windows, and then shims
+- If space above the door is narrow, use shims to make it even, if large then use a piece of scrap plywood like pieces used around the inside of the windows, and then shims
 - Insert shims 8-10" in from each side to fill space between top of door frame and doorway framing